aaab0417/10U-Softball/10U_Fall_Ball_Coach_Quick_Start.md

 | 0:55-1:15 | Pitcher-catcher fundamentals | Pitching from 35 feet, setting a target, blocking, locating the ball, covering home, and deciding when not to throw |
 | 1:15-1:27 | Team defense with live runners | Add a runner at first or third and practice steals, passed balls, throws, backups, and returning the ball through the circle |
 | 1:27-1:30 | Review | Ask who covers, who backs up, and how the defense stops the play |

+Use the live-runner block to review signs.
+Runners still take a sign from the base coach even though the focus is defensive.

 **Helpful videos:**